Designing for short term rental

 The Primary Bedroom (one of three) with its own ocean facing deck at The Beach Chalet.

-When on vacation, people just needs bedrooms to sleep and drop their luggage and clothes.
-It doesn’t matter if the rooms are tiny as they won’t spend much time in them, but the beds and pillows must be comfortable.
+When on vacation, people just need bedrooms to sleep and drop their luggage and clothes.
+It doesn’t matter if the rooms are tiny as they won’t spend much time in them, but the beds and pillows absolutely must be comfortable.
 Endy Mattresses are great as not only do they get rave reviews, but they are much easier to transport to your vacation home than a regular mattress.
 I’ve used them myself as well as specified them for clients.

 With only one bathroom in the cottage, I installed mirrors in each bedroom.
 This way the bathroom didn’t get tied up as people put on makeup.
 I also installed hooks for hanging towels in the bedrooms so everyone knows which towel belongs to who.
 If there is space, I include a luggage rack as well.